- Contact Us

 For reports and more information about this program, go to the ISU Organic Agriculture webpage.

 This website is a project of the Leopold Center, began under the direction of past Center Director Jerry DeWitt.
-Findings from more than 170 peer-reviewed, scientific articles about organic agriculture are summarized on this website.
+Findings from nearly 300 peer-reviewed, scientific articles about organic agriculture are summarized on this website.
 The site organizes the research findings by topic in these areas:

 The summaries do not make any attempt to recommend organically grown food over conventionally-produced food, or to infer that organically grown food could provide nutritional health benefits, perceived or otherwise.
 Research cited involves a comparison or specific trait of organic food.
 Original citations are included with the summaries.
-No entries have been added to this database since 2010.
-More recent information may be available from the Organic Farming Research Foundation (OFRF) here.
+Additional information may be available from the Organic Farming Research Foundation (OFRF) here.

 Submissions of articles for review can be directed to the Leopold Center director, or by sending an email to: email@example.com.